ConnaaaR69/PySeeder/readme.md

 - Automatically push to database
 - Fix having to define the line ending
 - Generate id (already works) so that you don't have to define columns

+### Sekrit notes
+I know my code is ass but it works